Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Conclusion

 \section{Conclusion}

 This paper estimates the heterogeneous impacts of Medicaid coverage on emergency department visits using records from 12 hospitals in Portland, Oregon, matched to the Oregon Health Insurance Experiment.
-The headline result that Medicaid increased ED utilization in the 2008 Oregon Health Experiment was surprising, given the conventional insight that insurance coverage should make it easier for recipients to access primary care and reduce the need to use the emergency department.
-We provide new insights into the ED results of the Oregon experiment by estimating individualized treatment effects of Medicaid using nonparametric machine learning methods.
-We then leverage the heterogeneous effects to estimate simple optimal assignment rules to illustrate their usefulness for policymakers in similar settings.
+The result that Medicaid increased ED utilization in the 2008 Oregon Health Experiment made headlines because of the hypothesis that insurance coverage should make it easier for recipients to access primary care and reduce the need to use the emergency department.
+However, this is an empirical question, given that insurance coverage also reduces out-of-pocket healthcare spending.
+We provide new insights into the ED results of the Oregon experiment when we go beyond the average impacts of Medicaid coverage.
+We do so by estimating the individualized treatment effects of Medicaid using nonparametric machine learning methods.
+We then leverage the heterogeneous effects to estimate decision rules to illustrate their usefulness for policymakers in similar settings.

 We find substantial treatment effect heterogeneity in the impacts of Medicaid on emergency department utilization.
 The individualized treatment effects of Medicaid on ED use indicate positive and negative effects, suggesting a more nuanced interpretation of Medicaid's average impacts.
 We also find that coverage effects for different types of ED use exhibit meaningful heterogeneity.
-Due to the widely dispersed individualized effect distribution, the average treatment effect does not represent the individualized treatment effect.
+Due to the variation in the individualized effect distribution, the average treatment effect is not typical but is driven by sections of the sample in the right tail of the distribution.
 A small proportion of high-use individuals drive the positive (average) Medicaid effect.
-On the extensive margin, we estimate a weaker Medicaid effect on the probability of any overall ED use of a 4.5 percentage points increase, which is statistically insignificant and about 65 percent of the linear IV estimation method's magnitude.
-Despite the positive or null average effects, the predicted treatment effects for a considerable fraction of individuals are negative.
-We also find substantial treatment effect heterogeneity on the intensive margin.
-Overall, increased ED usage is driven by intensive margin effects rather than extensive margin effects---individuals who already utilize the emergency department further increase their usage.
+Despite the positive average effects, the predicted treatment effects for many individuals are negative.